acreunited/DesignPatterns/README.md

   receiver
 - Commands may also be used to implement logging and transactional systems

+Chapter7:

-Chapter7: Adapter Pattern
+- Adapter Pattern
   - Converts the interface of a class into another interface the client expects.
   - Adapter lets classes work together that couldn't otherwise, because of incompatible interfaces

+- Facade Pattern
+  - Provides a unified interface to a set of interfaces in a subsystem.
+  - Facade defines a higher level interface that makes the subsystem easier to use